Recently, I came across an exhibition opportunity with conditions of entry featuring the term ‘fully resolved artwork’.

 For me, a fully resolved artwork encapsulates almost everything.
 Such as:

-• The work is finished to an acceptable technical level that supports the concept.
+- The work is finished to a technical level that supports the concept.

 Below is a work-in-progress for my upcoming exhibition next month titled Escape and I’m still answering some of those questions in this work.